I wink at myself in the water and watch it wink back.

 “I will see you in the morning then.”

-I grin as I trot through the mist.
+I grin as I trot through the morning mist the next day.
 I said I would feed the chickens, which I did, but I also retrieved the small bag and basket I had hidden earlier.
 I changed out of the hated blue dress and into my overalls at the barn, leaving the dress in the hay.
-I wont need it.
+I won’t need it.
 Now it is just after dawn and I am heading toward the creek.
 I am going to cross over and then I will find Simon and see where I have to go.

 It seems like I have sat forever staring at my reflection in the water.
 With a sigh I start talking to it and now and then reach out like I am going to touch it.
 Nothing has happened so far.
 I am still sitting on the bank of the creek.